open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 3.
 An example of a conversation envelope #####

 Figure 3 shows an example of a conversation envelope.
 The envelope is wrapped in an ovon key.
-This contains five sections:
+This contains four sections:

 * schema - the version of the conversation envelope and a schema to validate it against
 * conversation - persistent information related to the current dialog